What You and Your Family Should Know About Lead

-- EPA guidelines state that renovations must be performed in a way that minimizes lead exposure.
+- Under these rules, renovations must be performed in a way that minimizes lead exposure.

-- Landlords may be penalized if they do not follow the EPA guidelines.
+- Landlords may be penalized if they don't follow the EPA guidelines.

 3. Lead Abatement

-What is the Maine State Lead Prevention Program?
+What is the Maine Childhood Lead Poisoning Prevention Program?

-- This is a reliable public resource for you and your family when you have any questions/concerns regarding lead in your home.
+- This is a reliable public resource for you and your family.
+Call them at 1-866-292-3474 if you have questions or concerns about lead in your home.

-- When your child is screened for lead with a blood test, all results are automatically sent to the Maine State Lead Prevention Program.
+- When your child gets a lead blood test, all results are automatically sent to this program.

 - If your child tests at a very high level, someone from this program will work with you and your family to find the cause of the lead exposure.

-- The program will also work with your landlord to help him or her apply for lead abatement loans or start lead abatement work in the building.
+The program will also work with your landlord to help them apply for lead abatement loans or find a lead abatement contractor to start lead abatement work.